 - Scored significantly higher than other foster children in terms of their sense of acceptance, positive attitude for the future, models of conventional behavior, ability to work with others, and ability to work out conflicts.

-This is what the CASAs of Voices for Children are giving to those young people living in San Diego’s foster care system.
+This is what the CASAs of Voices for Children are giving to those young people living in foster care in San Diego and Riverside Counties.